tranzystorek-io/tranzystorek-io/README.md

 ## Description

 Hi, I'm Marcin.
-I do stuff in :crab: Rust.
+I do stuff in Rust :crab:.
 My personal interests lie in CLI utilities and the software development cycle in general.

 :wrench: I'm familiar with Python and C++,